17th International Television Contest for Young Musicians 'The Nutcracker' was held in Moscow from 29 November to 6 December 2016.

 Rounds I and II were held at the the Central Music School at the P.I.
 Tchaikovsky Conservatory on 30 November and 1 December 2016.

 The International Television Contest for Young Musicians 'Nutcracker' was founded in 2000 by the RUSSIA-KULTURA Television Channel and has been held annually ever since.
-The 'Nutcracker' is currently the only children's classical music contest in Russia that is television broadcast.
+The 'Nutcracker' is currently the only televised children's classical music contest in Russia.

 On April 25, 2016 the International Television Contest for Young Musicians 'The Nutcracker' became a member of the European Union of Music Competitions for Youth (EMCY).

-In each nomination the prizes of the Contest are Gold, Silver and Bronze Nutcrackers – the figurines created by the world-famous artist Mikhail Chemyakin.
-The Audience Award is given according to the results of SMS-vote.
+The prizes of the Contest in each nomination are Gold, Silver and Bronze Nutcrackers – figurines created by the world-famous artist Mihail Chemiakin.
+The winner of SMS-vote receives the Audience Award.

 BOARD OF TRUSTEES